 Runs a Sync function from within an Async function using Executor threads.
-The function is actually awaited during execution await self.run_in_executor(self.run_request)
+The function is actually awaited during execution

-- func The function to be executed. - args (optional) Any additional arguments to be used by the function - kwargs (optional) Any additional keyword arguments to be used by the function sleep (delay, result=None)
+- func The function to be executed. - args (optional) Any additional arguments to be used by the function - kwargs (optional) Any additional keyword arguments to be used by the function sleep(delay, result=None)